Comparing Immunisation-Boosting Regimens for COVID-19 Upon Initiation of immunosuppressive Therapies (CIRCUIT) Study

-The challenge:
+The challenge

 We know that patients on moderate to severe forms of immunosuppressive therapy can have less that optimal responses to COVID-19 vaccine boosters.
 Few studies have investigated the best time to give vaccine boosters in people facing new immunosuppression, for example as part of treatment for haematological malignancies or autoimmune/inflammatory conditions.

-The project:
+The project

 The CIRCUIT Study is a Randomised Control Trial (RCT) of people with haematological malignancies or autoimmune/inflammatory condition commencing immunosuppressive therapy for the first time.
 Study participants will be randomised to receive a COVID-19 booster vaccine either prior to the onset of immunosuppression OR 6 months-post immunosuppression, when the most intensive phase of therapy is complete.
-A diphtheria-tetanus booster vaccine will be studied as a comparator booster vaccine.
+A diptheria-tetanus booster vaccine will be studies as a comparator booster vaccine.

-The method:
+The method

-The results:
+The results

-The CIRCUIT Study will measure the COVID-19 booster vaccine response using a live-virus neutralization assay at timepoints over a one-year period.
-At the end of the study period, these measurements will determine if greater protection from COVID-19 disease is provided by administering the booster vaccine just prior to immunosuppression OR if there is higher protection by providing the booster vaccine 6 months after the onset of immunosuppression.
+The CIRCUIT Study will measure the COVID-19 booster vaccine response using a live-virus neutralisation assay at timepoints over a one-year period.
+At the end of the study period, these measurements will determine if greater protection from COVID-19 disease is provided by providing the booster vaccine just prior to immunosuppression OR if there is higher protection by providing the booster vaccine 6 months after the onset of immunosuppression.
 This question has not been well answered to-date.

-The impact:
+The impact

-Project contact:
+Project collaborators

 • Western Sydney Local Health District